 How do the anonymous ratings work?

-Women can anonymously rate their past or current employers based on 16 key metrics such as flexible work hours, maternity and adoptive leave, family growth support, management opportunities for women, and female representation in leadership positions.
+Women can anonymously rate their past or current employers based on 18 key metrics such as flexible work hours, maternity and adoptive leave, family growth support, management opportunities for women, female representation in leadership, sense of belonging, and support for diversity.

 Your feedback adds incredible value to our data and directly helps the workforce.
 Essentially, we’re measuring a company’s success using your stories.
 After all, how can a company know what to improve on if they don’t know where to begin looking for cracks?